Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Results

 While the two-fluid model prediction is also close to the experimental data, the situation changes drastically when looking at the dynamic resistance behavior.
-More specifically, the two-fluid model assumes a constant dynamic resistance $R_d=c_RR_N$ ($c_R$ is a constant phenomenological parameter), which is clearly in stark contrast with our observations.
-As shown in Fig.~\ref{fig:RdVSR0}, $R_d$ varies significantly across the resistance curve, showing a steep increase at low bias $R_0/R_N\lesssim0.2$.
-Our model predictions (cyan-blue) are in excellent agreement with the data, demonstrating that weak-link physics play a crucial role in the dynamical response of TES.
-For reference, the red dashed line indicates the two-fluid model prediction for $c_R=1$.
+More specifically, the two-fluid model prediction for the dynamic resistance is $R_d^\mathrm{2fluid}=c_RR_N$, where $c_R$ is a phenomenological parameter~\cite{ullom2015review}.
+In the standard version of the model $c_R$ is constant~\cite{bennett2013resistance}, leading to a constant dynamic resistance, which is in stark contrast with our observations.
+In particular, as shown in Fig.~\ref{fig:RdVSR0}, our experimental data shows that $R_d$ varies significantly across the resistance curve, with a steep increase at low bias $R_0/R_N\lesssim0.2$, which is in excellent agreement with our model predictions (cyan-blue).

+Alternative mechanisms for this behavior could be the formation of different numbers of phase-slip lines forming across the resistance curve, which could yield a varying two-fluid parameter $c_R$~\cite{bennett2013resistance,bennett2014phase}.
+However, due to the large complexity of this model, a consistent model prediction for $c_R(R_0)$ remains elusive~\cite{bennett2014phase} and $c_R$ is typically only used as a fit parameter~\cite{morgan2017dependence}.
+On the other hand, as we show, the correct behavior of $R_d(R_0)$ can be directly predicted from physical mechanisms arising from the Josephson effect.
+Our results, together with recent observations of a nonlinear complex impedance in TES~\cite{gottardi2021voltage}, provide strong evidence that weak-link physics play a crucial role in the dynamical response of TES.